TheWongLife1/TheWongLife1.github.io/_example_posts/2018-12-01-what-the-heck-is-a-callback.md

 }
 ```

-Above, we’ve created the function `doHomework` .
-Our function takes one variable, the subject that we are working on.
+Above, we’ve created the function `doHomework`.
+Our function takes 1 variable, the subject we're working on.
 Call your function by typing the following into your console:

 ```javascript
 doHomework('math');
 // Alerts: Starting my math homework.
 ```

 Now lets add in our callback — as our last parameter in the `doHomework()` function we can pass in `callback`.
-The callback function is then defined in the second argument of our call to `doHomework()`.
+The callback function is then defined in the 2nd argument of our call to `doHomework()`.

 ```javascript
 function doHomework(subject, callback) {